-Disney/ABC’s Ben Sherwood On ‘Roseanne’ Cancellation: “It Came Down To Doing What’s Right”
+Ben Sherwood Says ‘Roseanne’ Kill About “Doing What’s Right” Two Weeks After Praising Star For Doing Things “Her Way”

+But, in 2013, Barr used it to describe Susan Rice.
+Which was not a secret to ABC, when it ordered the Roseanne revival.
+Ditto the right-wing conspiracy theories for which Roseanne is known.

+When Sherman had appeared on stage in front of a packed David Geffen Hall, he gave Roseanne a big hug, and told about 2,700 media buyers and station execs to give a big round of applause to “a woman who has always done it her way” after giving her a big hug.

-Disney/ABC Television Group President Ben Sherwood says the cancellation of the Roseanne revival “came down to doing what’s right”.
-In an internal memo to staff titled “Our Values”, Sherwood also apologized to “the many men and women who poured their hearts and lives into the show and were just getting started on next season.”
+Two weeks later, in his internal memo to staff titled “Our Values”, Sherwood was apologizing to “the many men and women who poured their hearts and lives into the show and were just getting started on next season.”

 You can read Sherwood’s memo in full below.